jplhomer/superflare/packages/superflare/docs/models.md

 ---
 title: Models (D1)
+description: Learn how to use Superflare models to interact with your D1 database.
 ---

 Models are a handy way to interact with your [D1 database](https://developers.cloudflare.com/d1/).
 They provide a layer of abstraction between your database and your application, allowing you to define relationships between models and easily query for data.